 Since its inception, Operation Respect has been devoted to creating safe, respectful and compassionate environments for children and youth, where bullying and ridicule are much less likely to occur.
 The implementation of our classroom-based program, Don’t Laugh at Me, has made a positive impact on students’ behavior and their feelings of safety among their peers.

 We understand that the success of any anti-bullying initiative necessitates multiple interventions by teachers, parents, and administrators, and Operation Respect is here to support these efforts with our Don’t Laugh at Me Program, professional and staff development opportunities, peer mediation programs, restorative practices, songwriting workshops and assembly programs.

 We believe that it is our collective responsibility to keep our children safe, to nurture and care for them so they may thrive, and grow up to be kind, positive and productive citizens.

 Thank you, Melania, for caring about the most vulnerable among us, our children, and for encouraging everyone to be kind and compassionate.
 We all need to be the change we want to see in the world.
 The Children are Listening.

-Elizabeth Kolodny, Program Director, Operation Respect
+Elizabeth Kolodny, Director of Programs and Operations, Operation Respect